AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 ## Placement

 These two wizards should be placed in the approrpriate locations for Qt Creator wizards.
-You can find the relevant places on the Qt Creatro website (https://doc.qt.io/qtcreator/creator-project-wizards.html)
+You can find the relevant places on the Qt Creator website (https://doc.qt.io/qtcreator/creator-project-wizards.html)
 The relevant directories are listed, on the web page as being (as of January 2022):
 * Windows: share\qtcreator\templates\wizards
 * Linux: share/qtcreator/templates/wizards